Wealth management: Private wealth management

-The term "wealth management" occurs at least as early as 1933.
+The term "wealth management" first appeared as early as 1933.
 It came into more general use in the elite retail (or "Private Client") divisions of firms such as Goldman Sachs or Morgan Stanley (before the Dean Witter Reynolds merger of 1997), to distinguish those divisions' services from mass-market offerings, but has since spread throughout the financial-services industry.
-Family offices that had formerly served just one family opened their doors to other families, and the term Multi-family office was coined.
-Accounting firms and investment advisory boutiques created multi-family offices as well.
+Family offices that had formerly served just one family opened their doors to other families, and the term "multi-family office" was coined.
+Accounting firms and investment advisory boutiques also created multi-family offices.

-Certain larger firms (UBS, Morgan Stanley and Merrill Lynch) have "tiered" their platforms – with separate branch systems and advisor-training programs, distinguishing "Private Wealth Management" from "Wealth Management", with the latter term denoting the same type of services but with a lower degree of customization and delivered to mass affluent clients.
-At Morgan Stanley, the "Private Wealth Management" retail division focuses on serving clients with greater than $20 million in investment assets while "Global Wealth Management" focuses on accounts smaller than $10 million.
+Certain larger firms (UBS, Morgan Stanley and Merrill Lynch) have "tiered" their platforms – with separate branch systems and advisor-training programs, distinguishing "Private Wealth Management" from "Wealth Management."
+The latter term denotes the same type of services but with a lower degree of customization and delivered to mass affluent clients.
+At Morgan Stanley, the "Private Wealth Management" retail division focuses on serving clients with more than $20 million in investment assets.
+In comparison, "Global Wealth Management" focuses on accounts under $10 million.

-In the late 1980s, private banks and brokerage firms began to offer seminars and client events designed to showcase the expertise and capabilities of the sponsoring firm.
-Within a few years a new business model emerged – Family Office Exchange in 1990, the Institute for Private Investors in 1991, and CCC Alliance in 1995.
-These companies aimed to offer an online community as well as a network of peers for ultra high-net-worth individuals and their families.
-These entities have grown since the 1990s, with total IT spending (for example) by the global wealth management industry predicted to reach $35bn by 2016, including heavy investment in digital channels.
+In the late 1980s, private banks and brokerage firms began offering seminars and client events to showcase the sponsoring firm's expertise and capabilities.
+Within a few years, new business models emerged – Family Office Exchange in 1990, the Institute for Private Investors in 1991, and CCC Alliance in 1995.
+These companies aimed to offer an online community and a network of peers for ultra high-net-worth individuals and their families.
+These entities have grown since the 1990s, with the industry increasingly investing in digital channels, technology infrastructure, and AI-driven client engagement tools.

-Wealth management can be provided by large corporate entities, independent financial advisers or multi-licensed portfolio managers who design services to focus on high-net-worth clients.
-Large banks and large brokerage houses create segmentation marketing-strategies to sell both proprietary and non-proprietary products and services to investors designated as potential high-net-worth clients.
-Independent wealth-managers use their experience in estate planning, risk management, and their affiliations with tax and legal specialists, to manage the diverse holdings of high-net-worth clients.
-Banks and brokerage firms use advisory talent-pools to aggregate these same services.
+Wealth management can be provided by large corporate entities, independent financial advisers, or multi-licensed portfolio managers who design services focused on high-net-worth clients.
+Large banks and large brokerage houses develop segmented marketing strategies to sell both proprietary and non-proprietary products and services to investors identified as potential high-net-worth clients.
+Independent wealth managers use their expertise in estate planning and risk management, along with their affiliations with tax and legal specialists, to manage the diverse holdings of such clients.
+Banks and brokerage firms also use advisory talent pools to aggregate and deliver these services.

 The Great Recession of the late 2000s caused investors to address concerns within their portfolios.
-For this reason wealth managers have been advised that clients have a greater need to understand, access, and communicate with advisers about their situation.
+For this reason, wealth managers have been advised that clients have a greater need to understand, access, and communicate with advisers about their situation.